We Are Osprey Ltd

 Upon 90 (ninety) consecutive days of inactivity, the Customer will be notified via email.
 A notice sent by email will be deemed to have been received at the time shown in a delivery confirmation report generated by the Company’s email system which indicates that the delivery of the email to the Customer’s email address has been completed.
 The inactivity fee takes effect if the Customer does not withdraw their account balance or start trading within 7 (seven) calendar days from the email notification.

-Once the inactivity conditions are met, Inactive Account is charged with a monthly fee equivalent to 10 (ten) USD/GBP/EUR/CND/AUD respectively in the wallet currency, on the first Wednesday of each consecutive month.
+Once the inactivity conditions are met, Inactive Account is charged with a monthly fee equivalent to 10 (ten) USD/GBP/EUR/CND/AUD respectively in the wallet currency, within the first week (7 days) of the month

 The fee will be charged from the Customer’s wallet.